Structured Transaction FAQs

 Is financing provided for these transactions?

-The terms of the notes are established and disclosed to bidders prior to the time at which bids are accepted for the transaction.
+The terms of the purchase money notes are established and disclosed to bidders prior to the time at which bids are accepted for the transaction.
 Some of the notes amortize over time or require periodic interest payments.
 Other notes are "zero coupon" or "bullet" notes because they do not pay periodic interest or require periodic principal payments until the ultimate maturity date of the notes.
 Like U.S. Savings bonds, the balance of these "zero coupon" or "bullet" notes due at maturity includes the interest.

 How big is the FDIC's LLC program?